 Here are the other two experience maps we created for this project:

-Social Gamer (download the full-size version JPG, 6.9 MB)
+Social Gamer (You can download the full-size version on Flickr)

 We’ve used a variation of the experience map with another client and found it just as useful.
 And, interestingly enough, we made an experience map trading card a couple of years ago that shows some of that work.